poojvenkatesh30/jenkins-gradle-build/README.md

 2. Ran a gradle build manually against the project and verified that the builds are getting created[githublink: https://github.com/jitpack/gradle-simple]
 3. Dockerize the project

-    1. Idenitfied gradle docker image and mounted the project into the gradle image to run a gradle build.
+    1. Identfied gradle docker image and mounted the project into the gradle image to run a gradle build.

         Command to run:
         ---------------